Udx3012/Udx3012/README.md

 I enjoy building things that think, automate, and solve problems.

-My current focus is AI Agents, Machine Learning, and software systems that combine intelligence with real-world utility.
-I like experimenting with automation, security concepts, and backend architectures while constantly learning new technologies.

-Previously spent way too many hours in After Effects and Premiere Pro.
-Now most of that creative energy goes into code.

 Building >> Learning >> Iterating

 🧠 Currently exploring AI Agents, LLMs and cybersecurity.
 Former video editor.